 Team Film and Video Case Reports

-This paper lights on the achievements and challenges of the hidden figures of society building on the “Hidden Figures” movie that is based on the three pioneering women who contributed to the success of space programs during the time period of Space Race and Cold War although their efforts and achievements remained undervalued for decades.
-The paper also relates to Northouse’s “Leadership Theory and Practice” and Alice Eagly and Linda L. Carli’s article “Women and the Labyrinth of Leadership” to represent the complex and varied challenges women encounter throughout their careers and life despite their talents and extraordinary abilities.
+This paper sheds light on the achievements and challenges of the hidden figures of society, building on the “Hidden Figures” movie, which is based on the three pioneering women who contributed to the success of space programs during the Space Race and the Cold War, although their efforts and achievements remained undervalued for decades.
+The paper also draws on Northouse’s “Leadership Theory and Practice” and Alice Eagly and Linda L. Carli’s article “Women and the Labyrinth of Leadership” to represent the complex and varied challenges women encounter throughout their careers and lives, despite their talents and extraordinary abilities.

 “Hidden Figures”